juno-fx/Terra-Official-Plugins/docs/plugin-types.md

 # Plugin Types

 While a Terra Plugin can be just about anything, we have organized some of the standard types you can expect to come across.
-These standard plugin types can also be seen and integrated into our front-end Terra App Store accessible via Genesis.Please see below for our different types, along with examples you can reference directly in our official plugins repository.
+These standard plugin types can also be seen and integrated into our front-end Terra App Store accessible via Genesis.
+Please see below for our different types, along with examples you can reference directly in our official plugins repository.

 ## Plugin & Application